sundarlsr/sundarlsr.github.io/README.md

 2. New branch for Assignment 4 created.

-This repository contains source code in C++ language for some important programs like binary search, fibonacci serices, linked list and stack program.
+This repository contains source code for some important programs like binary search, fibonacci serices, linked list and stack program.

+The source code is written in C++ language.